 Troubleshooting NAT Reflection¶

-To fix this, edit the NAT Port Forward for the offending port, and change External Address to *Interface Address* instead of any.
+If NAT Reflection is enabled and the External Address is set to any , any connection made on the firewall comes up as the local web server.
+To fix this, edit the Port Forward for the offending port, and change External Address to Interface Address instead.

-If an external address of “any” is absolutely required, then NAT Reflection will not be possible on this firewall and Split DNS must be used instead.
+If an external address of any is required, then NAT Reflection will not work, and Split DNS must be used instead.